What is Mixed.ology?

 What can I expect?

 1. A space to belong.
-If you’re Mixed, you know how difficult it is to find a place to feel accepted, let alone feel welcomed, seen, or valued.
+Everyone wants to know they matter.
+As a Mixed woman, I know first-hand how difficult it is to find a place to feel accepted, let alone feel welcomed, seen, or valued.
 This is that place.

 2. A space of discovery & healing.
 We all have something about ourselves we believe God should have done differently.
 You know, that thing you see when you look in the mirror and sigh, “God you almost got it right except for…”.
 (See, you already know what it is for you, don’t you?)
 For me, it was my skin color and hair, so I share my struggles with being Mixed and the healing I’ve discovered.
 But, you’ll be able to apply the same message to your own “thing.”